-If you’re looking to dive into using these sorts of visuals in your own work flow, experiment with the free chart software, Venngage.
+If you’re looking to dive into using visuals like Gantt charts in your own work flow, experiment with the free chart software, Venngage.
 It’s easy-to-use and flexible, allowing for different fonts, custom set colors, sizes and more.

 For a comprehensive tutorial on how to create great graphs and charts before you dive in, look over this tutorial for clear and concise direction.

 5. Animated Graphs

 Instead of going with the typical average diagrams that have been used across social platforms and the web for years, why not add a little flavor, flare and variety with some animated graphs to your sites?

 This is an easy and customizable way to keep data visually appealing and to help lock it into people’s minds so that they absorb and remember it.

 Screenshots, or screen captures, are one of the best visual tools to offer instruction and guidance.
 People tend to appreciate screenshots when they are learning how to navigate a new program or use an application — so that their learning process isn’t overly saturated with just written words.
 (Many of us are visual learners, after all.).